nasa/nos3/docs/wiki/Scenario_Creating_Unit_Tests.md

 # Learning Goals

-By the end of this scenario you should be able to
+By the end of this scenario you should be able to:
 * Create unit tests to check the functionality of NOS3 satellite components and their commands
 * Create unit tests for a brand new component or add to an existing test suite
 * Reach full coverage for all relevant files within a component